bcumming/hpcadv-2025/slides.md

 # Axioms revisited

 1. ✅ HPC Centers provide pre-built software for their users.
-1. Vendors are not capable of delivering stable, up to date, software that meets users' needs
+1. Vendors are not capable of delivering stable, up to date, software that meets all our users' needs.
 1. ✅ Scientific projects have 1-3 year duration - once installed it should work for the project duration.
     * over the last 2 years uenv have not broken due to system changes.
     * with breaking changes, we can rebuild images.